nilaybhima/alltechstuff/docs/_posts/2020-04-11-ado-apply-dsc-config-for-azure-vms.md

 ## The ARM PowerShell Extension

 This is an endpoint available on the Azure Resource Manager that pushes a DSC Configuration onto your Azure Virtual Machine.
-Here is a quick link that gives you all the information regarding the endpoint [here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-windows).
+Here is a quick link that gives you all the information regarding the endpoint - [click here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-windows).

 ## How Its Done